JessicaLDaley/E-commerce-back-end/README.md

   Just clone the repository and make sure to install all the necessary dependencies.
 Run the schema and seed the database.
 Start the server with npm start.
-  Watch this video tutorial for more clarification...
+  Watch me create, read, update and delete database data in this quick video tutorial...
    <a href="https://watch.screencastify.com/v/qqx7iRFcRcbbSivqAd3h"> Video Tutorial </a>